Real Plastic Surgeons® in San Diego and Your Safety

 There are over 100 board certified plastic surgeons within San Diego County.
 A high number of qualified cosmetic plastic surgeons in one community is good for consumers.
 However, checking for proper board certification isn’t as simple as you might think.

-Finding a board certified plastic surgeon in San Diego isn’t just about opening a phone book, seeing an ad, or going on-line.
+Finding a board certified plastic surgeon in San Diego isn’t just about searching on Google or seeing an ad on social media.
 There are some basic things you should know; otherwise, you can be fooled into choosing a doctor who was actually trained and certified in another specialty.
 This is important because medical doctors can legally perform a cosmetic surgery procedure for which they are not properly trained!
 You do not want a pediatrician, for example, performing your liposuction.

 Why risk surgery with a doctor who does not have the proper training for the plastic surgery procedure you are considering?
 To help you understand this complex issue, we put together this primer.